GanttPRO is online Gantt chart software that allows you to create and schedule projects with the help of Gantt diagrams.

 For example: if you need to set 45 minutes in the “Time” column, enter 45m, etc.

-Also, you can start a timer for your tasks to precisely track the time spent on them.
+Also, as it was mentioned above, you can start a timer for your tasks to precisely track the time spent on them.

 If you decide to delete your Gantt chart, all the data such as project duration, assignees, tasks, subtasks, tasks’ dependencies will be deleted permanently too.
 If you would like to keep some of the patterns, information, etc, you can use “Save As Template” option of our project planning software.
 That way you’ll be able to use it as one of your templates with the saved data in the future.